Philippine five-peso note: New Design series (1985–2018)

 In 1985, the bill was completely redesigned and Emilio Aguinaldo replaced Bonifacio in this series.
 The NHCP historical marker in the Malolos Cathedral indicating the foundation of the First Philippine Republic in Filipino language, which Aguinaldo became its president) along with a cannon can be seen on the right side of the obverse.
 On the reverse, a scene from the Declaration of the Philippine Independence is featured.
 This was previously featured on the reverse of the Ang Bagong Lipunan series two peso banknote.
 The banknote was designed by Romeo Mananquil.

 After the creation of the "Bangko Sentral ng Pilipinas", its new logo was incorporated on all the New Design series bills in 1993.

-In June 1995, the printing of this banknote was stopped after the Bangko Sentral ng Pilipinas released the new BSP series ₱5 coin denomination on that same month.
-Because of this, it is the only banknote in the New Design/BSP Series to do not feature the printing year as it was only implemented in 1997 (10-peso notes) and 1998 (rest of the banknotes in the series) when production for the five peso note was already stopped two to three years earlier.
+In June 1995, the printing of this banknote was stopped after the Bangko Sentral ng Pilipinas released the new BSP Series ₱5 coin denomination on that same month.
+Because of this, it is the only banknote in the New Design/BSP Series to do not feature the printing year as it was only implemented in 1997 (ten-peso banknotes) and 1998 (rest of the banknotes in the series) when production for the five peso note was already stopped two to three years earlier.
 Only 303,000,000 banknotes were produced at the time when the BSP Series name is now used (with the 1993 BSP logo) which were printed from July 1993 to June 1995, with the notes using the letters "MQ" in red text and 1993 logo being the last prefix used and batch of banknotes printed during its production.

-However, existing banknotes, along with 10 peso banknotes, continued to be seen commonly in circulation from 1995 to 2004, and from 2004 until the demonetization of main banknotes under the New Design Series on January 3, 2018, it still had a liability of the BSP (with January 2018 submission of old banknotes are only for those who secure a receipt showing that they went to the central bank before the December 29, 2017 final deadline of submission due to not being able to accommodate several individuals who tried to exchange their notes because of the unexpected number of people who arrived) although now rarely circulated.
+However, the banknote had a spiritual successor seven years later in June 12, 2002 which is the Philippine two hundred-peso note due to its depiction of Aguinaldo Shrine and also having green color, and was printed from 2002 to 2020.
+Existing printed banknotes, along with 10-peso notes, continued to be seen commonly in circulation from 1995 to 2004, and from 2004 until the demonetization of main banknotes under the New Design Series on January 3, 2018, it still had a liability of the BSP (with January 2018 submission of old banknotes are only for those who secure a receipt showing that they went to the central bank before the December 29, 2017 final deadline of submission due to not being able to accommodate several individuals who tried to exchange their notes because of the unexpected number of people who arrived) although now rarely circulated.